Colombia travel blog by Mark Berman -

-» View Photoset (12 Photos)
+» View Photoset (11 Photos)

 near Santa Marta and stayed a night and had a bit more of a look around,

 mainly in the markets.
 There was all kinds of things for sale, flowers, belts, medical potions, juice and fruit, watches, soccer jerseys, jandels

-and shoes and a shop that sold fans, the weather is hot in Barranquilla.
-I stayed in a cheapish hotel somewhere in town and ate some bad chinese
+and shoes and a shop that sold fans.
+The weather is hot in Barranquilla.
+I stayed in a cheapish hotel somewhere in town and ate some bad Chinese

 food across the road from the hotel and had a good rest and sleep.
-When I left Barranquilla this time I took a co-op taxi-van from Barranquilla to Cartagena, it was supposed to take an hour and a half but because
+When I left Barranquilla this time I took a co-op taxi-van from Barranquilla to Cartagena

+.
+It was supposed to take an hour and a half but because

-I was the first to be picked up from my hotel and we had to drive around the city picking up the rest of the passengers and some we had to wait
+I was the first to be picked up from my hotel and we had to drive around the city picking up the rest of the passengers and some we had to wait a

-a long time for, it took 3 and a half hours in the end in total.
+long time for, it took 3 and a half hours in the end in total.
 This didn't particularly make my day, well actually the day was pretty much gone

 green and hilly on the leftside while on the right I could see beaches, resorts and the sea.
 The road is in good condition and although the taxi-van